cncf/k8s-conformance/instructions.md

 Deploy a Sonobuoy pod to your cluster with:

 ```
-$ sonobuoy run
+$ sonobuoy run --mode=certified-conformance
 ```

+**NOTE:** The `--mode=certified-conformance` flag is required for certification runs since Kubernetes v1.16 (and Sonobuoy v0.16).
+Without this flag, tests which may be disruptive to your other workloads may be skipped.
+A valid certification run may not skip any conformance tests.
+If you're setting the test focus/skip values manually, certification runs require `E2E_FOCUS=\[Conformance\]` and no value for `E2E_SKIP`.

-**NOTE:** You can run the command synchronously by adding the flag `--wait` but be aware that running the Conformance tests can take an hour or more.
+**NOTE:** You can run the command synchronously by adding the flag `--wait` but be aware that running the conformance tests can take an hour or more.

 View actively running pods: